Matthias Lamping

 Résumé

-Born in 1983 in Starnberg, Germany, Matthias grew up in Spain and studied law in Salzburg, Austria.
-After concluding his doctoral studies at the Paris Lodron University of Salzburg, he joined the Max Planck Institute for Innovation and Competition in Munich as a senior research fellow.
-He is currently pursuing his habilitation at the Ludwig Maximilians University of Munich and an Executive MBA at IESE Business School.
+Born in 1983 in Germany, Matthias grew up in Spain and studied law in Austria.
+After concluding his doctoral studies at the Paris Lodron University of Salzburg, he joined the Max Planck Institute for Innovation and Competition in Munich as a Senior Research Fellow.
+He holds an MBA from IESE Business School and is pursuing his habilitation at the Ludwig Maximilians University of Munich.

 Matthias speaks German, Spanish and English.
 He is married and has four children.